CLEP Principles of Macroeconomics Practice Test

 D

-D) Stabilize the exchange rate
+D) Increasing the federal funds rate target

 Explanation